ubern-mia/bender/episode05/README.md

-# Interpreting interpretability and it's many variations
+# Interpreting interpretability and its many variations

 Welcome to Episode 05, and a new year/season of BENDER.
 This time we focus on interpretability, and go over in a humorous manner some of the considerations around understanding "how to open the black box" of modern AI.
 If this is of more interest to you, please also consider joining us for [BIAS '23](http://caim.unibe.ch/bias2023), a one-day online + in-person symposium hosted at the University of Bern on the 24th of March.